Harnessing the Power of “Near Me” for Alcohol Marketers

 Perhaps more interesting is just how little investment can produce an outsized return.
 This is because the “local search” category has been neglected for years despite its growing role in a shopper’s path to purchase.

-“We’re seeing our clients achieve a return on their investment as high as 500%,” said Last Mile Retail EVP, James Gordon, who specializes in “local search”.
+“We’re seeing our clients achieve a return on their investment of 5x or greater” said Last Mile Retail EVP, James Gordon”.
 “Many of our clients begin with small test budgets and then quickly ramp up when they can see a direct impact and positive ROI in the local markets where they invest.”

 It’s not that traditional broadcast media should be ignored.
 Brand advertising plays an important role of generating awareness.
 In fact, when “local search” has been properly leveraged, there is a direct correlation between your brand advertising efforts and an increase in search traffic.